-The course focuses on the inter-relationship between humans and the natural environment from a spatial perspective.
+The Year 7 course focuses on the inter-relationship between humans and the natural environment from a spatial perspective.
 A greater understanding of the world and current global issues provides a means to evaluate strategies for the sustainable use and management of resources.

-- An Introduction to Geospatial Skills: Students are introduced to the practical skills of map reading and interpretation, including basic mapping conventions including orienteering skills. - Water in the World: This unit focuses on water as an example of a renewable resource.
-Students examine the many uses of water, the ways it is perceived and valued, the ways it connects places as it moves through the environment, its varying availability across space, and its scarcity.
-Water is investigated using studies drawn from Australia, countries of the Asia region, and countries from west Asia and North America. - Place and Liveability: The concept of place is explored via investigations of liveability.
-This area of study examines factors that influence liveability and how it is perceived, the idea that places provide us with the services and facilities needed to support and enhance our lives and that spaces are planned and managed by people.
-Students are encouraged to evaluate the liveability of their own place and investigate whether it can be improved through planning.
+- An Introduction to Geospatial Skills: Students are introduced to the practical skills of map reading and interpretation, including basic mapping conventions including orienteering skills. - Water in the World: Students explore water as an example of a renewable resource.
+They examine the many uses of water, the ways it is perceived and valued, the ways it connects places as it moves through the environment, its varying availability across space, and its scarcity.
+Water is investigated using case studies drawn from Australia, countries of the Asia region, and countries from west Asia and North America. - Place and Liveability: The concept of place is explored via investigations of liveability.
+This area of study examines factors that influence liveability and how it is experienced, the idea that places provide us with the services and facilities needed to support and enhance our lives and that spaces are planned and managed by people.
+Students are encouraged to evaluate the liveability of their own place and devise creative strategies using geospatial technologies to suggest new ways it can be improved through planning.
 Case studies for the unit are drawn from both Australia and Europe. - Fieldwork: A fieldwork study of a local water body such as the school farm dam, augments the students' study of water management.

-- Map creation and analytical tasks
+- Map creation and analytical thinking

 - Topic tests

-- Research assignments
+- Research

 - Fieldwork and Fieldwork Report

-- Creative oral presentations
+- Creative oral discussions and debate